slayne/hacker101-notes/Hacker101.md

 Two flags for cookies :
 * Secure : only https page
-* HTTPOnly : js cant read cookie
+* HTTPOnly : js can't read cookie

 This info is found in the `Set-Cookie` header.